-Lecture: The structure of the spinal cord.
-The structure of the brainstem and cerebellum.
-The structure of the diencephalon and telencephalon Practical: Histology: Histology of the cerebral and cerebellar cortex.
+Lecture: 1.
+The structure of the spinal cord.
+2. The structure of the brainstem and cerebellum.
+3. The structure of the diencephalon and telencephalon

+Practical: Histology: Histology of the cerebral and cerebellar cortex.
 1 Cerebellum (HE) 2 Cerebellum (Golgi impregnation) 3 Cerebrum (Golgi impregnation)

-Lecture: Biochemistry of the neurones: metabolic pathways in the brain.
+Lecture: 1.
 Morphological basis of the neurotransmission.
 The chemical synapses.
-Axonal transport.
+2. Axonal transport.
 Degeneration and regeneration in the nervous system.
+3. Consultation

-Practical: Anatomy: Gross anatomy of the spinal cord and the brain neurotransmission.
-Seminar: Biochemistry
+Practical: Practice in Dissecting room: Gross anatomy of the spinal cord and the brain

-Lecture: Neurotransmitters, biochemistry of the receptors.
-Presynaptic mechanisms of neurotransmission.
-Postsynaptic mechanisms of coordination of movements.
-Seminar: Physiology
+Lecture: 1.
+Neurotransmitters, receptors.
+2. Presynaptic mechanisms of neurotransmission.
+3. Postsynaptic mechanisms of neurotransmission.

-Lecture: Membrane properties of the neurones and glial cells.
-Features and significance of the central excitatory and inhibitory synapses.
-Somatomotor function of the spinal cord.
+Lecture: 1.
+Membrane properties of the neurones and glial cells.
+2. Features and significance of the central excitatory and inhibitory synapses.
+3. Somatomotor function of the spinal cord.

-Lecture: The somatomotor system.
-Vestibular apparatus.
-Roles of spinal chord in the the coordination of movements.
+Lecture: 1.
+The somatomotor system.
+2. Vestibular apparatus.
+3. Roles of spinal cord in the coordination of movements.

-Lecture: Roles of brain stem and cerebellum in
+Lecture: 1.
+Roles of brain stem and cerebellum in the coordination of movements.